What are WebSockets?

 Infura support subscriptions over WebSockets for the following networks:

-WebSocket support is currently in public beta for the Polygon and Linea networks.
+WebSocket support is currently in public beta for Arbitrum, Avalanche (C-Chain) and Optimism.

 WebSockets use cases